 - Oil for frying

 Asian-style "crispy dilis" uses a simpler approach: dust minnows with seasoned cornstarch and fry until ultra-crispy.
-Serve with spicy vinegar dipping sauce for an addictive snack.
+Serve with spicy vinegar dipping sauce for an addictive snack that showcases minnows' versatility as emergency food and everyday cuisine alike.

 Other Cooking Methods

 Smoking minnows creates an intense, concentrated flavor.
-Brine for 2 hours, then smoke at 175°F for 3-4 hours until firm and golden.
-The result resembles tiny smoked sardines.
+Brine for 2 hours in saltwater, then smoke at 175°F for 3-4 hours until firm and golden.
+The result resembles tiny smoked sardines and makes an excellent trail snack or appetizer.

 Fish cakes provide another excellent option: